Jean-Ricner Bellegarde

 Jean-Ricner Bellegarde (/fr/; born 27 June 1998) is a professional footballer who plays as a midfielder for club Wolverhampton Wanderers.
 Born in France, he represents the Haiti national team.
-A versatile player, Bellegarde can be deployed as a central midfielder, attacking midfielder or winger.

 Club career

 Lens

 On 29 July 2016, he played his first professional match with RC Lens on the field of Chamois Niortais FC.
 He caught attention in the match against Stade de Reims (1–1, 12th round of Ligue 2) by delivering an assist to Viktor Klonaridis.
-Often present with the reserve team, he also participated in the under-19s’ campaign in the Coupe Gambardella.
+Often present with the reserve team, he also participated in the under-19s' campaign in the Coupe Gambardella.

 During the 2017–18 Ligue 2 season, he benefited from the arrival of Éric Sikora, who knew him well from his time in the reserve team, to establish himself in the starting eleven.
 He was even promoted to captain on a few occasions.
 On 18 September 2017, he scored his first goal against US Quevilly-Rouen Métropole.

 In the 2018–19 Ligue 2 season, he scored a goal in the opening match against US Orléans but gradually lost his place in the starting line-up.
 He regained it towards the end of the season, scoring consecutively in the last two rounds of the championship—a goal against AC Ajaccio and then a double against US Orléans—to secure Racing's place in the promotion playoffs for Ligue 1.